 Scott Hebbard, Communications Manager at Sparx Systems, will demonstrate how to set up Enterprise Architect for team based modeling.In this webinar, you will learn how to:

 - Set up a relational database for hosting a shared model repository

 - Create role-based users and groups for model authors

 - Connect to your shared model and leverage collaborative modeling tools.

 This is a copy of the model that was transferred to the DBMS during the webinar.

 Does Sparx Systems have a preferred or recommended DBMS product/vendor?No, Sparx Systems does not have a preferred or recommended DBMS vendor.
 Enterprise Architect supports a number of different DBMS products, and you are free to choose the platform that is the most convenient for your corporate needs.
 MySQL was chosen because it was the first open source product listed on the Team Modelling Resources page.

 For more details regarding supported DBMS vendors, please visit the Enterprise Architect User Guide.

 Does Sparx Systems provide any written documentation that describes the process for creating a shared model repository, as demonstrated in the webinar?Yes, documentation is provided for each DBMS repository on the Team Modelling Resource page.
-The instructions for each DBMS are listed below:

 Does Enterprise Architect provide support for Active Directory users and groups with respect to Role Based Security?Active Directory is a directory service implemented by Microsoft for Windows domain networks.